-competing firms toward the firms that benefit from Chinese capital flows.
+Net Effect on the U.S. Economy.
+In the medium run, an undervalued yuan neither increases nor decreases aggregate demand in the United States.
+Rather, it leads to a compositional shift in U.S. production, away from U.S. exporters and import-competing firms toward the firms that benefit from Chinese capital flows.
 Thus, it is expected to have no medium or long run effect on aggregate U.S. employment or unemployment.
 As evidence, one can consider that the U.S. had a historically large and growing trade deficit throughout the 1990s at a time when unemployment reached a three-decade low.
 However, the gains and losses in employment and production caused by the trade deficit will not be dispersed evenly across regions and sectors of the economy: on balance, some areas will gain while others will lose.
-And by shifting the composition of U.S. output to a higher capital base, the size of the economy would be larger in the long run as a result of the capital inflow/trade deficit.
+And by shifting the composition of for the economy as a whole, but produces losers within the economy.
+Economists generally argue that free trade should be pursued because the gains from trade are large enough that the losers from trade can be compensated by the winners, and the winners will still be better off.